ndvo/sentinels/README.md

 To create a first test open Window->General->Test Runner and use the provided buttons to create the test folders and test files.

+### Setup the assembly definition
+**create an assembly definition file** An assembly definition file must be added to the folders one wants to be able to reference from within the tests.
+This file can be created from the Unity3D Editor by simply clicking with the right button on the folder and choosing create assembly definition.

+**reference the assembly definition** The test folder must also have an assembly definition file that can be created in the same manner.
+In the Unity3D Editor, click the assembly definition file in the test folder, go on to the "Assembly Definition References" and add the assembly definition file you created in the scripts folder.

+### Test Setup

+#### Referencing game objects
+Use the OneTimeSetup NunitAttribute to create a Setup function that will run before the tests.
+Use this setup to create a rootObject that will contain the GameObjects.
+This is necessary because game objects must be created with the AddComponent method.

+#### Create tests
+Use the Test or UnityTest Attributes to create the tests.